maxmouchet/tb/README.md

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/maxmouchet/ics.js/blob/master/LICENSE)

 Courses notes and code written during my studies at Télécom Bretagne.
 All code explicitly written by the contributors of this repository is under the MIT license.
-Otherwise it belongs to its respective creator.
+Otherwise it belongs to its respective creator (ask me if in doubt).
-When code was given by the professor, only the part written by myself is included in this repository.
+When code was given by the professor, only (some) parts written by myself are included in this repository.
 You'll likely find the other bits on Telecom's Moodle platform.

 Année  | Module                                                               | Description
 -------|----------------------------------------------------------------------|------------